 The second main Programme receiving funding is for Food Research, which is conducted by the Teagasc Food Research Centre.
-This Programme is for the period 2017 – 2021, subject to review after the first 3 years.
+This Programme is for the period 2022, and a funding request will be submitted for 2023 and the following year after consultation with industry in early 2022.
 This is covering;

 Also see report for 2013-2014 which is also carried in the Publications part of this website – Teagasc Dairy Levy Food Report 2013-2014 (2)

 Funding is provided for the research programme for the Development of a high-output grass-based spring milk production system.
 This research programme commenced at the beginning of January 2019, and will continue until the end of 2023.

 Funding is provided for a Calf Housing & Pneumonia Project which will run for a 4 year period, commencing at the beginning of 2019.

 Key questions which this project will address for dairy farmers, vets and advisors will be:

 1. How can we use modern technology to better assess calf housing?

 This project presents a novel additive treatment of farm slurry to (1) significantly reduce GHG and toxic gas (ammonia and hydrogen sulphide) emissions from milk production and during slurry storage, while (2) enhancing the value and energy potential of the treated slurry for anaerobic digestion and (3) providing an enhanced slurry-fertiliser for grass production, reducing the requirement for mineral fertilizer.